π« Understanding Scams the Right Way | Employment & Gig Scams — Chapter Four

 That goal is always one of the following:

-extracting money for “equipment”
+Extracting money for “equipment”

-laundering funds through the victim
+Laundering funds through the victim

-gaining access to personal information
+Gaining access to personal information

-setting up future financial exploitation
+Setting up future financial exploitation

 If the victim follows the instructions, the outcome is guaranteed — regardless of intent.